McBen/IITCPluginKit_Example/docs/1-creating-the-plugin.md

 # 1. Creating the Plugin

-- create a directory for your project (countPortals)
+Create a directory for your project, something like `countPortals`, and move into it.

+## Install the Plugin Kit

-- open a terminal window and run:
+open a terminal window and run:

 ```yarn add iitcpluginkit```